eddie-a-salinas/CA-Hydrology-W210-SP2022/Data/Data_README.md

 _prmc information:_ Felsberg et al., 2021 https://journals.ametsoc.org/view/journals/hydr/22/5/JHM-D-20-0228.1.xml

 ## Additional Data Sources:
 Research was also done comparing the GLDAS model data with well measurements from the California Natural Resources Agency, available at https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements.
-The main focus in this data was the **GSE_GWE** measurement, defined as the "Depth to groundwater elevation in feet below ground surface."
+The main focus in this data was the **GSE_GWE** measurement, defined as the "depth to groundwater elevation in feet below ground surface."